torch/hash/README.md

 Hash functions for Torch
 ========================

 This package provides few hashing capabilities for Torch.
 At this time it supports both XXH64 and FNV64 hashes.
+By default, XXH64 hash is used (much faster on large chunk of data).

+Data which can be hashed is Lua strings, Lua numbers, or CPU Torch tensor types (Byte, Char, Short, Int, Long, Float, Double).

+Concerning the computation of the tensor hash, only the data (not the shape) of the tensor is considered.
+Two tensors containing the same data, but with different strides, will thus have the exact same hash.
+However, computing the hash of a non-contiguous tensor is much slower than computing the hash of a contiguous tensor.

 # Usage